Riding between Tallangatta and Old Tallangatta (2008)

 Huon to Old Tallangatta (21km)

-From Tallangatta the trail is sealed all the way to the Mitta bridge, which is also quite a bridge, as it wanders up the valley to Old Tallangatta.
+From Tallangatta the trail is sealed all the way to the Mitta bridge, which is also quite an impressive structure, as it wanders up the valley to Old Tallangatta.

 At the end of the trail, turn left and follow the road for 1km to see the few remaining buildings of Old Tallangatta.
 If the weir level is low take a stroll around the building foundations of Old Tallangatta.
 An interpretive sign is located at a viewing point up on the highway.